Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 The light is bright and easily adjustable, and the dust collection port can fit 3 different hose sizes- 1-3/4, 2-3/4, 4in.

 The miter gauge is cheap and sloppy, but I wouldn’t expect much for this price.
 Most of its competitors don’t even have one.

 The light, although nice and bright, is mounted from the back of the saw.
 This can result in a shadow casting over your work.
 Not ideal but not a deal-breaker.

 Some users reported difficulties in setting this saw up.
 As i said above, I recommend watching the video on how to do it properly.

-There also seems to be some problems with tracking the 1/4″ blade.
+There also seem to be some problems with tracking the 1/4″ blade.
 This can be solved with the right instructions.
 You can find them here.
-The bottom wheel alignment needs adjusting, but if you don’t feel confident in doing so, you can always contact the customer service for advice.
+The bottom wheel alignment needs adjusting, but if you don’t feel confident in doing so, you can always contact customer service for advice.

 Blade tension knob/shaft tends to fall off after some time.
 This is actually covered by the warranty, so you can get the replacement sent by WEN.

 Lastly, it looks like the cast iron table has been replaced by a cast aluminum table which, don’t get me wrong, is still solid.
 But I’d prefer the cast iron table on this machine.